Getlatestversion/getlatestversion.eu-source/content/post/bartlombardi/20/code-dependencies-binary-composition-is-not-only-mathematics-calculation/index.md

 # Introduction

-Continuously over the years the growing code base of application software with multiple teams working on the same product, has lead to break up the solution into multiple solutions, trying to reduce the time required for build and their integration, to ease Integrated Development Environment in opening hundreds of projects, and other.
+Over the years, the growing code base of application software with multiple teams working on the same product, has lead to break up the solution into multiple solutions.
+This has been done trying to reduce the time required for the build and for their integration, to ease Integrated Development Environment in opening hundreds of projects, and other.
 The main consequence of having multiple solutions is binary composition.

 # What is binary composition?